taphalow/taphalow/README.md

 - Salesforce Design
 - React Js, Redux Toolkit

-I enjoy meeting new people and hearing new perspectives, reack out if you have some interest or subject you want to discuss
+I enjoy meeting new people and hearing new perspectives, reach out if you have some interest or subject you want to discuss

 Thank You✨